-I then put my cauliflower rice in a pot with a lid and a couple of tablespoons of butter, salt, and pepper.
-I let that steam over medium low until the “rice” was tender.
-While that was cooking, I sautéed my sausage until it was cooked through, I also cleaned out my peppers.
+There is no need to cook the cauliflower rice because it will cook in the peppers!
+To get the rest of the filling ready, I sautéed my sausage until it was cooked through, and I also cleaned out my peppers.
 Instead of cutting them in half, I cut a side off and I removed the seeds.

-I then combined the “rice”, sausage, and 1 cup of cheese in a large bowl and seasoned with salt and pepper to taste.
+I then combined the cauliflower rice, sausage, and 1 cup of cheese in a large bowl and seasoned with salt and pepper to taste.
 Spoon the mixture into the peppers and top with more cheese.
 I had leftover mixture that I reserved for my kids (and husband).
-Bake at 350 for 30 minutes covered with foil.
+I covered them with foil, then baked at 350 for 30 minutes.
 Then remove the foil and bake for 15 more minutes.

 These low carb stuffed peppers make perfect leftover lunches for the week!

 Another super yummy stuffed pepper recipe you should try is Philly Cheesesteak Stuffed peppers!

 - 12 oz of Italian sausage , or your favorite sausage